ntoll/cityrhythm/README.rst

 wake up to a climax during the working day before returning to a placid state of affairs as the evening closes the musical proceedings.

-The software reads the raw footfall data turns it into the musical score for the piece.
+The software reads the raw footfall data and turns it into the musical score for the piece.

 Requirements
 ------------

-Python 2.7+
+* Python 2.7+
-Lilypond 2.14.2+
+* Lilypond 2.14.2+

 Usage
 -----